Diiicode/codecademy.com/C_Variables/README.md

-C Variables — Quick Guide
+C Variables — Names, Types, Initialization & Casting

+A quick, copy-friendly reference for your README.md.

 ✅ Naming Rules

 Letters, digits, and underscores only: A–Z, a–z, 0–9, _